askap-vast/vast-tools/VASTDROPBOX.md

 This script allows for simple downloading of the VAST Pilot survey from Dropbox.

 Features:
-* Generate a list of available files.
 * State which Epochs are available.
-* Download an entire Epoch.
-* Download user requested files.
+* Flexible download of data to users wants.

 ## Prerequisites